Zhixiong-Wang/CPO-Dreams-of-billion-girs_lab1-main-main/README.md

 # Dreams of billion girls - lab 1 - variant 6

-It is the laboratory work 1 of computational process organization.We need to realize the dictionary based on binary-tree.
+It is the laboratory work 1 of computational process organization.
+We need to realize the dictionary based on binary-tree.

 ## Project structure